Brian Panowich

 Brian Panowich is an American author and journalist.

 Biography

 Panowich grew up an "Army brat" in Europe before moving to East Georgia.
 Before becoming a writer he was a firefighter in Augusta, Georgia.

-He wrote the novels Bull Mountain, Like Lions, and Hard Cash Valley.
+He is known for the novels Bull Mountain, Like Lions, and Hard Cash Valley.

-Panowich won the 2016 International Thriller Writers Award for the best first novel and the Pat Conroy Southern Book Prize for the best crime novel.
-He is also a LA Times Book Prize finalist and the 2020 Georgia Author of the year.
+Atlanta called Bull Mountain a brilliant debut novel.
+Panowich won the 2016 International Thriller Writers Award for Best First Novel and the Southern Book Prize for fiction.
+He is also a Los Angeles Times Book Prize finalist and the 2020 Georgia Author of the ear.

+El País called his work about adventures in the mountains of Georgia "country noir".
+Il Giornale also wrote about his work.
+The HuffPost interviewed him in 2015.

 In 2015 ITV Studios optioned Bull Mountain for adaptation into a TV series.
-El País called his work about adventures in the mountains of Georgia "Country Noir".
-Il Giornale also wrote about his work.
-The Huffington Post interviewed him in 2015.
-Atlanta Magazine called Bull Mountain a brilliant debut novel.